microsoft/pxt-arcade/docs/test/skillmap/star/star1.md

 ## {Step 2}
-This game will test your speed as you click quickly as possible to earn points.<br/>
-⭐ ⭐ ⭐

 Let's start by setting the stage.

 - :tree: Open the ``||scene:Scene||`` category and drag
 ```block
 scene.setBackgroundImage(img`.`)
 ```
 into the ``||loops(noclick):on start||``<br/>
 container that's already in the workspace.

-- :mouse pointer: When you're done, click **Next** to see the next step.

 ~hint Click here to see how 🕵🏽

 ![Grab background block](/static/skillmap/assets/choose-bg.gif "Pull in the block to set the background image." )

 hint~

+- :right arrow: When you're done, click **Next** to see the next step.

 #### ~ tutorialhint